Skip to content

 B.Arch.
 Building Technology, Universidad de Chile

-Dissertation: Embodied Carbon of Heating, Ventilation, Air Conditioning and Refrigerants (HVAC+R) Systems
+Dissertation: Embodied Carbon of Heating, Ventilation, Air Conditioning and Refrigerants (HVAC+R) Systems.
+Chair: Marina Alberti.

 Research interests when at UW: My research interests lie at the intersection between building technologies and industrial ecology.
 In particular, I am interested in the application of whole building life cycle assessment to assess embodied carbon in building systems.
 Additionally, I am interested in understanding how data science can contribute to enhancing design practice in the built environment.